Courses

 • SPH OM 705: Applied Public Health Practice

-In this practice-based module, students learn to apply research public health skills in real- world settings to improve health outcomes of individuals, communities, and populations.
-Students gain real-world experiences in areas such as: community health needs assessments, intervention design, implementation, and cost estimation, and monitoring and evaluation of programs for impact and implementation fidelity.
+In this practice-based module, students apply research skills in real-world settings to improve the health outcomes of individuals, communities, and populations.
+Students gain real-world experiences in areas such as: community health needs assessments, intervention design, implementation, cost estimation, and monitoring and evaluation of programs for impact and implementation fidelity.

 • SPH OM 706: Integrative Seminar